johanley/book-les-mots-ont-une-ame/readme.md

 **Generate a pleasing PDF for a book from files containing the raw source text.
-The text files can include formatting information (italics and so on).**
+The text files can include simple formatting information (italics and so on).**

 The book can have multiple chapters (or short stories, or similar).